Humanitarian Engineering and Science

 A BS degree in a science or engineering discipline is required.
 Pre-requisites include two semesters of college calculus, one semester of college physics, two semesters of college chemistry, and one semester of college statistics.

-In addition to the Core HES MS (Thesis) curriculum (12 credits) detailed above, MS (Thesis) students following the Environmental Engineering track must take one required course (3 credits), at least two courses (6 credits) of approved elective courses, and 6 credits of independent thesis research, as shown below.
+In addition to the Core HES MS (thesis) curriculum (12 credits) detailed above, MS (thesis) students following the Environmental Engineering track must take one required course (3 credits), at least two courses (6 credits) of approved elective courses, and 6 credits of independent thesis research, as shown below.
 Courses not listed below that align with the student's thesis can be substituted in consultation with the degree advisor.

 Required Course: